bloxstreet/support/docs/lr+-information/staff-promotions.md

 **Requirement #1 - Activity:**

-To be considered for a promotion, Store Managers must spend at least 60 minutes per week at the store for a minimum of two consecutive weeks.
+To be considered for a promotion, Store Managers must spend at least 60 minutes per week **at the store** for a minimum of two consecutive weeks.
+Training activity is **not** a factor when considering promotions.
+However, if a Group Administrator or Group Director notices a Store Manager consistently attending trainings, they may pay closer attention to that individual's store activity.
 Activity should be consistent and well-distributed.
 Overworking is not encouraged; Group Administrators and Group Directors value seeing a balance between Roblox and other aspects of your life.
 While at the store, Store Managers should focus on working in departments rather than going off-duty, cleaning spills, and restocking items, as these activities do not show hard work.
 Greetings should be unique, and players must demonstrate a solid understanding of BloxStreet's rules and procedures.

 **Requirement #2 - Discord Server:**